elixir-europe/MARS/repository-services/repository-api.md

     "message": "..."
 }
 ```
-where `name` and `message` are strings at the repository’s discretion.
+where `name` (optional) and `message` are strings at the repository’s discretion.

 This can be used to provide any additional information back to the user, not relating to accessions or errors.
 For example, it could include the submission date and when the data will be made public.
 This will not be processed further by the broker but will only be presented to the user.

+## Submission status endpoint
+`GET /{submission_id}/status`

+The endpoint path is a suggestion, the actual path can differ in detail as long as it is accurately returned in the `status` field of the receipt.

+This endpoint is used to poll for the status of a previous submission.
+It should be used whenever the time from data and metadata submission until the issuing of accessions exceeds a reasonable duration, and it must be returned in the `status` field of the receipt.

+### Response

+The response must be the same format as for the submit endpoint (i.e. the [MARS receipt](#response)), again indicating whether the submission is complete and successful, complete with errors, or still pending.

 ## Examples